Skip to main content

 Omega 3 Fatty Acids and Inflammation Resolution

-The balance between omega-6 and omega-3 polyunsaturated (PUFAs) in the diet has profound implications for systemic inflammation.
+The balance between omega-6 and omega-3 polyunsaturated fatty acids (PUFAs) in the diet has profound implications for systemic inflammation.
 While omega-6 PUFAs are precursors to pro-inflammatory eicosanoids, the omega-3s EPA and DHA are substrates for the synthesis of specialized pro-resolving mediators (SPMs), including resolvins and protectins.

 These molecules actively orchestrate the resolution of inflammation.
 From an epigenetic perspective, increased intake of omega-3s can alter the DNA methylation patterns of genes involved in the inflammatory cascade, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6).
 Studies have shown that omega-3 supplementation can lead to increased methylation (and thus, reduced expression) of these pro-inflammatory genes, effectively dialing down the systemic inflammatory tone that is a hallmark of metabolic syndrome.